-- Forced Outage Response; a. - Switching (for electric transmission line circuits & substations); b. - Emergency repair, testing and response times; c. - d.
-Preventative and/or predictive maintenance, including vegetation management and equipment testing: - Maintenance and management of spare parts, spare structures, and/or spare equipment e. inventories for electric transmission lines and/or substations; - f.
-Real-time operations monitoring and control capabilities; - Major facility replacements or rebuilds required as a result of catastrophic destruction or g. natural aging through normal wear and tear, including financial strategy to facilitate timely replacements and/or rebuilds: - h.
-Plans for retaining and qualifying personnel or contractors; - Plans for utilizing infrastructure and resources owned and operated by an affiliate company; i. - Plans for acquiring required tools, equipment, and vehicles; j. - Plans for development of maintenance standards & practices to be followed for specific types k. of facilities; - 1.
-Plans for developing standards governing where personnel, equipment, and spare parts/equipment will be maintained with respect to potential future facilities (e.g., maximum distance between facility & local office, etc.); and - Plans for maintaining adequate capital procurement capabilities to rebuild facilities following m. major catastrophic outages (including property insurance and risk mitigation strategies).
+- a.
+Forced Outage Response; - b.
+Switching (for electric transmission line circuits & substations); - c.
+Emergency repair, testing and response times; - d.
+Preventative and/or predictive maintenance, including vegetation management and equipment testing; - e.
+Maintenance and management of spare parts, spare structures, and/or spare equipment inventories for electric transmission lines and/or substations; - f.
+Real-time operations monitoring and control capabilities; - g.
+Major facility replacements or rebuilds required as a result of catastrophic destruction or natural aging through normal wear and tear, including financial strategy to facilitate timely replacements and/or rebuilds; - h.
+Plans for retaining and qualifying personnel or contractors; - i.
+Plans for utilizing infrastructure and resources owned and operated by an affiliate company; - j.
+Plans for acquiring required tools, equipment, and vehicles; - k.
+Plans for development of maintenance standards & practices to be followed for specific types of facilities; - Plans for developing standards governing where personnel, equipment, and spare parts/equipment will be maintained with respect to potential future facilities (e.g., maximum distance between facility & local office, etc.); and - m.
+Plans for maintaining adequate capital procurement capabilities to rebuild facilities following major catastrophic outages (including property insurance and risk mitigation strategies).

-If the Applicant will utilize capabilities or competencies from a Parent, Affiliate, or contracted thirdparties to meet the project implementation requirements, those capabilities or competencies must be identified in Attachment B as being provided by said Parent, Affiliate, or contracted third-parties.
+If the Applicant will utilize capabilities or competencies from a Parent, Affiliate, or contracted third-parties to meet the project implementation requirements, those capabilities or competencies must be identified in Attachment B as being provided by said Parent, Affiliate, or contracted third-parties.